 Despite their often mystical names like Engulfing and Shooting Star, candlestick patterns are not magical.
 They are merely distinct price action patterns.

 Focus on the price action: high, low, open, and close.
 Forget the names.

-In our trading examples, we will use a 20-period exponential moving average (EMA) to define the trend and support/resistance levels.
+Here, we use a 20-period exponential moving average (EMA) to track the market trend and highlight support/resistance levels.

 Long Trading Setup

 - A pullback down to the 20 EMA

 - A bullish candlestick pattern that overlaps with the 20 EMA